 - Class re-names and re-locations

-The aim of this guide is to assist you migrating an existing Hibernate Search 4 application to Hibernate Search 5.
+The aim of this guide is to assist you migrating an existing application based on a fairly recent version of Hibernate Search 4, such as 4.4.x and 4.5.x, to Hibernate Search 5.

 |This document provides pointers for a migration.
 It refers to Hibernate Search 5.0.0.Final.
 If you think something is missing or something does not work, please contact us.
 If you’re looking to migrate different versions see Hibernate Search migration guides.|